dendisuhubdy/hft/README.md

   this project used zeromq to do ipc, version 4.1.2
 * complie command:
   in the path of yourhomepath/hft, run "make", you will get binary file in build/bin

+### Have a quick view ###
 * How to run it
-  just run it, as a start, you can run ctpdata, if network is good, and time is in the trading session(9:00-11:30 13:30-3:00), you can see marketdata come out in your screen.
+  As a start, you can run ctpdata (after 'make', ./build/bin/ctpdata), if network is good, and time is in the trading session(9:00-11:30 13:30-3:00), you can see marketdata come out in your screen.
-* Deployment instructions
+* ui
+you can find the frontend ui: https://github.com/nickhuangxinyu/Gallery/blob/master/TradingMonitor.rar you can open it in trading time, it's a monitor of spread.

 ### Exsited strategy: